-The Equipment listed in this section shall have their calibrations checked at the manufacturer's recommended interval, and at least annually if no time is specified The equipment listed in this section shall be tested annually for calibration using the manufacturer's recommended calibration procedure.
+The Equipment listed in this section shall have their calibrations checked at the manufacturer's recommended interval, and at least annually if no time is specified.

-3.1.1.
+- 3.1.1.
 Air-Moving Fan.
-A fan that is capable of moving air into or out of the building to achieve one or more target pressure differences between the house and the exterior.
+A fan that is capable of moving air into or out of the building to achieve one or more target pressure differences between the house and the exterior. - 3.1.2.

-- 3.1.2.
 Manometer.
-A device that can measure pressure difference with an accuracy equal to or better than ±1 % of reading, or 0.25 Pa (0.001 in.
+A device that is capable of measuring pressure difference with a maximum error of 1 % of reading, or 0.25 Pa (0.001 in.
 H2O), whichever is greater. - 3.1.3.
 Airflow Meter.
-A device to measure volumetric airflow with an accuracy equal to or better than ± 5% of the measured flow. - 3.1.4.
+A device to measure volumetric airflow with a maximum error of 5% of the measured flow. - 3.1.4.
 Thermometer.
-An instrument to measure air temperature with an accuracy of \pm 1°C (2°F). - 3.1.5.
+An instrument to measure air temperature with an accuracy of $\pm 1^{\circ}$ C (2°F). - 3.1.5.
 Blower Door.
 A device that combines an Air-Moving Fan as defined in Section 3.1.1, an Airflow Meter as defined in Section 3.1.3, and a covering to integrate the Air-Moving Fan into the building opening.